b97l2/the_tower/README.md

-The Tower is a 32x32 pixel dark fantasy mod for Minecraft I am producing.
+The Tower is a 32x32 pixel dark fantasy mod for Minecraft 1.21.4 I am producing.
 Recipes and other documentation can be found here: https://docs.google.com/document/d/1SfmgJ9P-nhZDNGyzLKuFQ86XyhwXdvvtXj3D1SyzGGw/edit?usp=sharing

 This mod introduces a new dimension called the Frage.
 The Frage is a world set upon by judgement day.
 Its rivers run red with blood and all manner of beasts roam the lands.

-Within the Frage you can currently encounter a multitude of new blocks, ores, plants, status effects, liquids, particles, and food.
+Within the Frage you can currently encounter a multitude of new blocks, ores, plants, status effects, liquids, particles, items, and food.
 In the future you will also be able to encounter new mobs (including bosses), crafting (distilling) system, weapons, armour, and an interesting lore.
 __________________________________________________________________________________
 As this is the first time I am using Java, I am using a tutorial (Modding by Kaupenjoe on YouTube)